bvandewe/CML-Cloud-Manager/docs/getting-started/installation.md

     python scripts/rename_project.py --new-name "Your New Project Name"
     ```

-    This will replace all occurrences of "Starter App" and its variants (e.g., `starter-app`, `starter_app`) with your new project name.
+    This will replace all occurrences of "Cml Cloud Manager" and its variants (e.g., `cml-cloud-manager`, `cml_cloud_manager`) with your new project name.
 It is recommended to run with the `--dry-run` flag first to see the changes before they are applied.